Yūichi Sugita

-Yūichi Sugita (杉田 祐一, Sugita Yūichi) is a Japanese tennis player.
+Yūichi Sugita (杉田 祐一, Sugita Yūichi) is a Japanese former professional tennis player.
 He has won one ATP singles title, and achieved a career-high singles ranking of world No. 36 on 9 October 2017.

 Career

 Juniors

 As a junior Sugita compiled a win–loss record of 34–19 (and 26–18 in doubles), reaching as high as No. 73 in the combined world rankings in February 2006.
 He competed in singles and doubles at the Australian Open in both 2005 and 2006, reaching the singles second round of the latter.

 2007–09

 Sugita had won eight ITF Futures titles in Japan and Indonesia.
 From 2009, he started to play mainly in ATP Challenger Tour.
 Sugita was received wildcard for the 2008 Japan Open to make his first ATP main draw.
 He finished 2009 as ranked world no.299.

 2010

 After reaching semifinal in Bernie Challenger, Sugita claimed his first challenger title in Kyoto.
 He defeated Australian Matthew Ebden in final, and he break him into world top 200 for the first time as ranked no.186.
 Sugita advanced to final round of qualifying in the 2010 US Open, losing to Lukáš Rosol in two sets.
 In November, Sugita won back-to-back Futures titles in Thailand, and reached final in the Toyota Challenger, but lost to fellow Japanese Tatsuma Ito in straight sets.